-All of our regular U.S. employees (other than any employee who owns more than 5% of our stock) may participate in the Hanesbrands ESPP other than, in the discretion of the Committee, employees whose customary employment is 20 hours or less per week or employees whose customary employment is for not more than five months per year.
+All of our U.S. employees (other than any employee who owns more than 5% of our stock) may participate in the Hanesbrands ESPP other than employees whose customary employment is 20 hours or less per week or employees whose customary employment is for not more than five months per year.
 The Committee, in its discretion, may extend the Hanesbrands ESPP to international employees.